-What Can a Handyman Do in Adams in Adams County, Colorado?
+What Can a Handyman Do Without a License in Adams in Adams County, Colorado?

 Colorado does not have a single statewide “general contractor/handyman license.”
 Most contractor licensing is handled locally (city/county building departments) plus statewide trade licensing for electrical and plumbing (and some HVAC/refrigeration via other credentials).
 A general “handyman exemption threshold” is not a Colorado statewide concept; instead, what you may do depends on (1) whether the work requires a state trade license and (2) local permitting/contractor registration rules where the job is performed.